huishenlab/biscuit/docs/epiread_format.md

 $ biscuit rectangle /path/to/my_reference.fa my_epiread_file.epiread
 ```

+Note, `my_epiread_file.epiread` can only have a single chromosome in it for
-For more details on the available `rectangle` flags, run `biscuit rectangle` in
+`rectangle` to work.
+For more details on the available `rectangle` flags, run
-the terminal.
+`biscuit rectangle` in the terminal.